• Home

 • First-page bid estimates show the keyword bid you will probably need to get your ad on the first page of the SERPs.

-• Top of page bid estimates goes a step further, estimating the keyword bid you will probably need to pay to get your ad among the top ad positions on the first page of search results.
+• Top-of-page bid estimates go a step further, estimating the keyword bid you will probably need to pay to get your ad among the top ad positions on the first page of search results.

 In PPC advertising, you must be mindful of your budget.
 Unless you have unlimited funds to spend, a few poor decisions can quickly drain your resources, and end your hopes.
 Even with deep pockets, you’ll struggle to get far in Google Ads without an effective keyword bidding strategy.